- Tennessee Landlord-Tenant Law: An Overview

 May I charge a late fee?

-There shall be a 5 day grace period between the day the rent was due and the day a fee for the late payment of rent may be charged.
+According to Tennessee landlord-tenant law, there shall be a 5 day grace period between the day the rent was due and the day a fee for the late payment of rent may be charged.
 If the last day of the 5 day grace period occurs on a Saturday, Sunday or legal holiday, the landlord shall not impose any charge or fee for the late payment of rent, provided that the rent is paid on the next business day.
 Any charge or fee, however described, which is charged by the landlord for the late payment of rent shall not exceed 10% of the amount of rent past due.